The Aviation Law Review: United Kingdom

 The principal regulator of civil aviation in the UK is the Civil Aviation Authority (CAA).7 It is a statutory body, with its constitution, functions and duties set by the Civil Aviation Acts of 1982 and 2012 as amended (CA Act 1982 and CA Act 2012 respectively).

 The CAA has a wide remit.
-Its functions and duties embrace the licensing of air transport and the provision of accommodation in aircraft; the provision of air navigation services; the licensing and economic regulation of aerodromes; the registration of aircraft; the safety of air navigation and aircraft; the health of persons on board aircraft; the control of air traffic; the certification of aircraft operators; the licensing of air crew; and certain responsibilities concerning national security.8 The CAA is also designated as the UK body responsible for exercising a number of powers under EU regulations concerning civil aviation in areas falling within its responsibility.
+Its functions and duties embrace the licensing of air transport and the provision of accommodation in aircraft; the provision of air navigation services; the licensing and economic regulation of aerodromes; the registration of aircraft; the safety of air navigation and aircraft; the health of persons on board aircraft; the control of air traffic; the certification of aircraft operators; the licensing of air crew; and certain responsibilities concerning national security.8 The CAA is also designated as the UK body responsible for exercising a number of powers under retained EU-derived regulations concerning civil aviation in areas falling within its responsibility.
 It is given a wide range of statutory powers in relation to the discharge of its duties.9

 As a matter of UK law, an international treaty or convention does not have direct domestic effect.
 Accordingly, even when signed and ratified by the UK, an international treaty or convention will only have domestic legal effect when incorporated into UK law by statute, whether directly or indirectly.